What is Sexual Misconduct?

 You can seek confidential support from the University’s Victim Advocate Program, University Counseling Center, Employee Assistance Program, University Health Center, or University affiliated pastoral counselors.

 Confidential disclosure does not generate a Title IX report or criminal report, unless the disclosing party specifically requests that a report be filed.
 Confidential assistance is available any time regardless of when the incident occurred.
-Additional resources can be found within the full Policy.
+Additional resources can be found within Appendix E of the full Policy.

 How do I file a report?